+Cell phones and other handheld technology are not to be used during the school day unless its use is part of a class assignment or activity under the supervision of a teacher.
+This includes breaks and lunch.
 The telephones in the office are for student use only if there is a compelling reason to call home.
-Parents/Guardians are advised to not text or call students on their cell phones during school hours, as it is disruptive to their student's and other students' learning.
+Parents/Guardians are advised tonot text or call students on their cell phones during school hours, as it is disruptive to their student's and other students' learning.
 If it is an emergency, please call the office and your student will be called to the office when you arrive at the office.
 Within a classroom, teacher rules for handheld technology apply.
 Offenses and consequences will be strictly followed.
-Before school, during break and lunch, and after school, handheld technology will be allowed as long as they follow these guidelines:
+Before school, and after school, handheld technology will be allowed as long as they follow these guidelines:

 - 1. No speakers may be used, only headphones/headsets. - 2.
 No filming/taking photos of others - a.
 Phones will be confiscated until a parent/guardian meeting is held and items are deleted. - b.
-Depending on the situation, the misuse of handheld technology and Bullying/Harassment consequences may be applied.

-- 3. No calls, texting, or messaging of any kind. - 4.
+Depending on the situation, the misuse of handheld technology and Bullying/Harassment consequences may be applied. - 3.
+No calls, texting, or messaging of any kind. - 4.
 Videos, websites, apps, music, and games are allowed as long as they are school appropriate.
 Any violation of this will follow the Inappropriate Use of the Internet and the Misuse of handheld technology consequences